And greetings once again, music lovers and thrill seekers.

 And they're worried that he might blow the whole thing wide open.

-And they're they're just they're panicked.
+And they're just panicked.

-They uh they're not sure he'll stick to script.
+They're not sure he'll stick to script.

 They will be watching eagerly.